Oops, you're using an old version of your browser so some of the features on this page may not be displaying properly.

 In 2022, the ESCAT scores were included in updated thyroid cancer, new gastric cancer, oesophageal cancer, metastatic colorectal cancer, salivary gland cancer, and biliary tract cancer treatment recommendations.

-In 2023, the ESCAT scores were included in treatment recommendations for oncogene-addicted metastatic non-small cell lung cancerepithelial ovarian cancer and pancreatic cancer.
+In 2023, the ESCAT scores were included in treatment recommendations for oncogene-addicted metastatic non-small cell lung cancerepithelial ovarian cancerpancreatic cancer, and early breast cancer.

 Besides the use in discussion and decision processes by the institutional molecular tumour boards, the ESCAT tiers classification may serve as a support tool for reimbursement.
 In February 2023, the Italian Ministry of Health has approved, for genomic profiling of tumours by NGS, the access and reimbursement of targeted drugs authorised by the Italian Medicines Agency (AIFA) in cases that meet criteria of genetic alterations associated with ESCAT level I of actionability.